 Image: thanks to John Ditchburn at Inkcinct Cartoons

-Hello - this is Petro Georgiou MP's response to the new terrorism legislation, delivered at the Castan Centre for Human Rights Law.
-Thanks to Mr Georgiou for maintaining common sense on the laws!
+This page reprints Petro Georgiou's response to the new terrorism legislation, delivered at the Castan Centre for Human Rights Law.

 by Petro Georgiou MP